 Of course, there's a particular need for you to prepare for the weather inclement and inundations.
-When the precipitation suddenly pours at you while you are camping, you better hope that your tent is capable of keeping you and your items dry.
+When the precipitation suddenly pours at you while you are camping, it's important that your tent for rain is capable of keeping you and your items dry.

 At this point, some of you might still be wondering what makes a tent waterproof.
 To answer that, the following factors should be considered first.

 Keep in mind that polyester fabric is not waterproof.
 Most of the commercial tents today are made from this material; hence, you should never expect that it can shield you from the rain.

 For a polyester fabric to become waterproof, it should have a polyurethane coating.
 Meanwhile, the "hydrostatic head" is the gauge of the waterproofing of a particular material.

 Usually, this one is measured in millimetres and has a range of 800 mm and higher.